Setting up a KDE.org FTP Mirror HOWTO

-Setting up a mirror of the KDE FTP server is very simple.
+Setting up a mirror of the KDE server is very simple.
 The basic steps are:

 Determing Your Resources

-Before doing anything else, you should determine whether or not you have the resources to host a ftp.kde.org mirror.
+Before doing anything else, you should determine whether or not you have the resources to host a download.kde.org mirror.
 Try going through this rough checklist to gauge your status:

 - Are you in a location that needs a mirror?
 If you are in a country that doesn't have any (or few) mirrors, then disregard this checklist.
 We're happy to have you no matter what the conditions, in this case.
 If you are in a country like the USA or Germany which have lots of high-bandwidth mirrors, then please continue only if you are really dedicated to providing a mirror.

 - Do you have enough disk space?
-A full mirror of ftp.kde.org is roughly 40 Gigabytes.
-You may elect to mirror just the stable (or unstable) sections, but that will only save you a few gig.
+A full mirror of download.kde.org is roughly 520 Gigabytes.
+You may elect to mirror just the stable (or unstable) sections..

 - How dedicated to this mirror are you?
 If you will only have access to your server and bandwidth for a few months, then we suggest you not sign up as a global mirror.
 We prefer that our mirrors have somebody willing to respond to changes to the KDE server in a timely fashion and will be around for the foreseeable future.

-- You must have at least a 100Mbit/s bandwidth pipe
+- You must have at least a 50Mbit/s bandwidth pipe

 - You must be subscribed to the kde-mirrors mailing list and must respond to changes quickly